Han2610/Han2610.github.io/index.md

-Here you can say lots of fun things about your site.
+Here we can say lots of fun things about the Digital Minor which would be shown on the site.

-Maybe say a some things about yourself.

-Or maybe what you plan to blog about.
+Or what we plan to write blogs about.